 Here are the five main types of hob.

-Ceramic hobs are stylish, effective, and affordable.
-They work using electric heating elements that sit underneath the glass surface.
-Once you’ve chosen the temperature for your hob, these elements begin to heat up its surface.
+Ceramic hobs are stylish, effective, and affordable electric hobs.
+By using electric heating elements that sit underneath the glass surface, a ceramic hob is an effective cooking tool.
+Once you’ve chosen the temperature for your ceramic hob, these elements begin to heat up its surface.
 This heat then transfers from the glass surface to your cooking equipment, which proceeds to cook your food.

 Ceramic hobs are popular for a number of reasons, including the sleek, glass surface that’s perfect for contemporary kitchens, the ability for the hob to sit almost flush with the worktop, and the ease of installation.

-Bear in mind however that it’s possible for the surface to be scratched or even smashed, and that they’re not as controllable as gas or induction hobs.
+Bear in mind however that it’s possible for the surface to be scratched or even smashed, and that they’re not as responsive as gas or induction hobs.